solenebutruille/Encord_BE_Assignment/README.md

 # Tetris programming challenge

+## Solution

+1. Code Location :
+The code of the program is in tetris_project.
+2. Code Execution :
+The entry point of the program is app.py and can be run using ` python3 app.py `.
+3. Input data :
+The code expects on the prompt to receive data representing a sequence of Tetris pieces entering the grid.
+On each line, a comma-separated list of entries is exepcted.
+Each entry consists  of a single letter representing the shape of the piece (Q, Z, S, T, I, L, or J) and a single-digit representing the column index where the piece enters the grid.
+4. Output data :
+A single integer for each line of input representing the height of the remaining blocks in the grid after processing all the pieces from that input line.
+5. Generate executable file :
+In order to generate the executable file, cd into tetris_project and run `pyinstaller --onefile app.py`.
+To run the file in sample_test.py, please add -c on line 27 : ` ["/bin/bash", "-c", ENTRY_POINT] `

 ## Instructions

 1. Create a private github repository based on [this template](https://github.com/encord-team/backend-assignment), either on github.com or using the [Github CLI](https://cli.github.com/):